 The best solution for our clients is to have us monitor, renew, and pay for your domain name on your behalf.
 That way, your domain bill will always come from Vivid Image, and there isn’t any question of its legitimacy.

-If clients are managing their own domain name(s), it’s best to call or forward notices or bills to us so we can verify the validity of them.
+If clients are managing their own domain name(s), it’s best to call or forward notices or bills to us to verify the validity of them.

-If you aren’t a client of Vivid Image, one thing you can do is look over the notice very carefully.
+If you aren’t a Vivid Image client, one thing you can do is look over the notice very carefully.
 Verify which company it’s coming from to see if that’s who you registered your domain name with initially.
 If you receive a renewal notice from a registrar that you’re not registered with and have never heard of, tear it up and toss it in the garbage.
 Yes, you can do this.
 It isn’t a real bill!

-Another scam that unscrupulous companies may try to hit you with is pretending there is a third party interested in buying domain names related to your trademark, such as domains with different extensions, such as .net, .org, .us, and so forth.
-In reality, there is no third party looking to buy these domains and the companies are trying to scare or convince you into buying those domains from them.
+Another scam that unscrupulous companies may try to hit you with is pretending a third party is interested in buying domain names related to your trademark, such as domains with different extensions, such as .net, .org, .us, and so forth.
+In reality, there is no third party looking to buy these domains, and the companies are trying to scare or convince you into buying those domains from them.
 Don’t fall for it.
 Any additional domain names or URL extensions like .net or .org should be part of a marketing strategy.
 Contact your account director to discuss this and purchase any additional names.
 Don’t automatically trust companies that contact you out of the blue.

 Since October 2003, registrars are required to contact domain owners once a year to verify that their contact information is correct.
 These are valid emails.

 It is important to keep your contact information up-to-date.
 Should you ever run into a problem with your domain, you will want to be able to prove that it belongs to you.
-Problems could be as simple as forgetting your password and no longer having the email address that’s listed on the account.
+Problems could be as simple as forgetting your password and no longer having the email address listed on the account.